hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 ### DEL represented by a checkerboard symbol

-The Charactron and monoscope methods of displaying characters on screens had several fundamental problems.
-First, it was extremely difficult to accurately align the beam to pass through the correct character stencil, and then align it again to hit the intended position on the screen.
-Even the smallest drift would degrade the clarity of the displayed text.
+Even though the Charactron and monoscope methods could display almost any kind of shape on screen (as long as there was a stencil made for it), they had a few fundamental problems.
+First, it was extremely difficult to accurately align the beams to hit the correct character stencils, and then to display it on the intended position on the screen.
+Even the smallest drift in the beam would degrade the clarity of the displayed text.
 Second, beam movement caused an annoying flicker and blurring (as shown in this [Youtube demonstration of Charactron](https://www.youtube.com/watch?v=PsWM1pIHVRc)).

-To overcome these problems, in 1969, MIT's Paul Allen King Jr. (not to be confused with Microsoft's Paul Allen) developed one of the first dot-matrix character generators for CRTs.
-Instead of shaping the beam through a stencil, the characters were stored as predefined dots in a grid (typically 5 &times; 7) in Read-Only Memory (ROM).
-This approach simply turned the electron beam on and off based on the stored patterns during the left-to-right, top-to-bottom screen scanning process.
-It also made it possible to be used with any standard low-cost CRT (like those used for TVs), while producing a much sharper text.^[Paul Allen King, Jr. (1969): [*A Novel Solid State Character Generator.*](https://archive.org/details/ERIC_ED031274/page/n102/mode/1up).
+To overcome these problems, a student at MIT in 1969 developed one of the first dot-matrix character generators for CRTs.
+Instead of using a character set stencil, the characters were generated as dots in a grid (typically 5 &times; 7) and stored in a solid state Read-Only Memory (ROM).
+With this approach, the electron beam was simply turned on or off based on the stored patterns during the raster scanning process, and could be used with any standard low-cost CRT (like TVs), while producing a much sharper text.^[Paul Allen King, Jr. (1969): [*A Novel Solid State Character Generator.*](https://archive.org/details/ERIC_ED031274/page/n102/mode/1up).
 Massachusetts Institute of Technology.]
+Ross' symbol of shading is included in the scientific symbols set of this early dot-matrix character generator.

 <figure class="u-image-full-width">
     {% image